pityamskoy/LabWork/README.md

             '(' always has appropriate ')'.
 Also number of '(' is equivalent to ')', and ')'
             isn't placed before '('.
     2. Any merging of operations in an input string is prohibited.
-    3.Any merging of parentheses and digits are also prohibited.
+    3. Any merging of parentheses and digits are also prohibited.
     4. Division by zero is prohibited.
 It means that 0 to the negative degree is not allowed too.
     5. 0**0 is not allowed.
+    6. Float numbers can be taken as an input.
+    6.1 You are able to enter any acceptable fractional part of a number.
+    6.2 Only 5 digits after point will be handled due to problem with storing float numbers in computer memory.
+    6.3 Fractional part on a float number will be rounded to 5 digits after point according to math rules.